-- The Carl D. Perkins Career and Technical Education Act is the primary source of federal funding to support CTE programs across the country. - Accounting for inflation, the Perkins Basic State Grant program is still several hundred million dollars below its funding level from twenty years ago. - In the FY 2023 appropriations omnibus package, Congress provided Perkins with a \$50 million increase for the Perkins Basic State Grant.
-While any increase is greatly needed and appreciated, this level of funding does not go nearly far enough to address community and employer needs that CTE can fill.
-As Congress wraps up FY 2024 and begins work on FY 2025, it is important that Congress continues to provide meaningful increases to continue making a significant impact on workforce needs.
+- The Carl D. Perkins Career and Technical Education Act is the primary source of federal funding to support CTE programs across the country. - Accounting for inflation, the Perkins Basic State Grant program is still several hundred million dollars below its funding level from twenty years ago. - In the FY 2024 appropriations omnibus package, Congress provided Perkins with a \$10 million increase for the Perkins Basic State Grant, and funding is flat for FY 2025.